Laplacian paths in complex networks: information core emerges from entropic transitions

-It is appropriate at this point to mention the particular case of scale-free networks (SF) separately.
+It is appropriate to mention the particular case of scale-free networks (SF) separately.
 They present a power-law scaling of the variance maximum as a function of the system size going to $\Sigma \to 0$ in the thermodynamic limit (see Appendix \ref{SFAp}).
-We must emphasize that it is driven by the maximum system' eigenvalue of the network Laplacian matrix, which is in turn proportional to the cutoff of the degree distribution, $k_{max}$, thus scaling with the system size \cite{Arenas2008}.
+We must emphasize that it is driven by the maximum system's eigenvalue of the network Laplacian matrix, which is proportional to the cutoff of the degree distribution, $k_{max}$, thus scaling with the system size \cite{Arenas2008}.
 This leads, among other consequences, to justify the null epidemic threshold in unstructured networks \cite{boguna2003} (but yet allowing a finite set of synchronization \cite{yamir2004}, as discussed below).
-For our purposes, it is a symptom of inefficient network thorough information processing, as the accurate analysis of $C$ shows, unveiling a constant value among different scales, strongly related with the low spectral dimension of the network (see Appendix \ref{SFAp}).
+For our purposes, it is a symptom of inefficient network thorough information processing, as the accurate analysis of $C$ shows, unveiling a constant value among different scales, strongly related to the spectral properties of the network (see Appendix \ref{SFAp}).

-Finally, we perform an accurate analysis of the existing Human Connectome network (HC) \cite{Hagmann2008}, whether binarized or considering its weighted counterpart.
-Figure \ref{Networks}(c) shows the existence of a robust multi-scale double-peaked transition indicative of two pronounced hierarchical singular scales finding evidence of scale-dependent structures (more specifically, by the emergence of well-connected modules, as discused afterwards).
-We realize that the precise design of weights in the HC allows for a richer structure between the two critical network scales, as the derivative of $S$ reveal, fostering the integration/segregation balance of information across the network.
+Finally, we perform an accurate analysis of the existing Human Connectome network (HC, the reconstruction of structural human brain networks --through neuro-imaging techniques--, which are composed of hundreds of neural regions and thousands of white-matter fibre interconnections \cite{Hagmann2008, Honey}).
+Figure \ref{Networks}(c) shows (for the binarized and weighted HC) the existence of a robust multi-scale double-peaked transition indicative of two pronounced hierarchical singular scales finding evidence of scale-dependent structures (more specifically, by the emergence of well-connected modules, as discussed afterwards).
+We realize that the precise design of weights in the HC allows for a richer structure between the two critical network scales (i.e., enrich the complexity of the network), as the derivative of $S$ reveal, thus allowing for greater flexibility in the integration/segregation balance of information across the network.

-The reader can gain insight into the emergent phenomenology in Supplemental Material 1 \cite{SI}, which contains different videos showing the phase transitions for different network structures.
+The reader can gain insight into the emergent phenomenology in Supplemental Material 1 \cite{SI}, which contains videos showing the phase transitions for different network structures.